w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 ## Sub-treasuries

-The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} treasury currently operates under a single account on-chain.
-The above tracks manage the treasury and represent the funds on the network.
-However, creating _sub_-treasuries that correspond to each [collective](./learn-system-chains#collectives) is also possible.
+The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} treasury currently operates on a single account on-chain.
+The above tracks manage the outflow of the treasury on the network.
+With _sub_-treasuries, having treasury accounts that correspond to each [collective](./learn-system-chains#collectives) is also possible.

 Rather than have many referenda through OpenGov, the